The Alliance of the Unitarian Society of Santa Barbara.

 When thinking of where you will send your bequests think not only of the USSB endowment fund but also consider the good Alliance can do with your donations.
 For more information you may contact Anita Blume, the Alliance’s treasurer.

-All are welcome to attend one of our Friday presentations with tea.
+All are invited to our Friday presentations and to stay for refreshments.
+Come and bring a friend.
 One does not have to be a member to participate.
 We encourage friends, neighbors, and family to share in the rich heritage of improving ourselves and the world while enjoying the company of the like-minded.